lanylow/rbxfpsunlocker-osx/README.md

 # rbxfpsunlocker-osx [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/rbxfpsunlocker-osx/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-macOS-green.svg)

 The first Roblox FPS unlocker for macOS.
 This is a very simple and unpolished FPS unlocker with more updates to come.
-This has ONLY been tested on Intel-based machines, you can try run under Rosetta 2 but expect issues.
-There are no plans to make this work for Apple Silicon machines natively due to lack of hardware, this is subject to change.
+This has been tested and working both on Intel-based machines and under Rosetta 2 on M1.

 ## Usage